AmadeusRelay/AmadeusRelayFrontend/README.md

 All of them will call the same API, but passing different parameters.
 So, when you push "GET ORDERS!" button, the frontend calls the following API:
 ```
-GET /api/v0/orders?tokenA=&tokenB=
+GET /api/v0/orders?makerTokenAddress=&takerTokenAddress=
 ```
+where makerTokenAddress and takerTokenAddress are the address from tokenA and tokenB, respectively.

 Our relay strategy is called Reserve Manager, and as it's concept, we provide large signed orders with short expiration times, with taker filled with 0x0000000000000000000000000000000000000000.
 Your goal is to fill your address as taker address and call fillOrder to complete the order.

 Then, a table is shown on the page with all orders posted by the relay, accordingly with tokens chosen on Step 1.
-If you chose two tokens, all orders will be from token A -> token B or token B -> token A; if you chose only token A, all orders will involve token A, combining it to other tokens that can be traded with; if you do not chose any tokens, all orders will be from tokens that can be traded, token-independent.
+If you chose two tokens, all orders will have maker equals tokenA and taker equals tokenB; if you chose only tokenA, all orders will have maker equals tokenA, combining it to other tokens that can be traded with; if you do not chose any tokens, all orders will be from tokens that can be traded, token-independent.

 Now you are almost ready to fill the real value you want to trade and complete the order.